 28. The 2025 provisional implementation plan of USD 8.8 billion is 48 percent lower than the operational requirements of USD 16.9 billion, while the number of beneficiaries in the provisional implementation plan is 21 percent lower than the planned number in the projected operational requirements.
 The daily cost per beneficiary in the provisional implementation plan is 10 percent lower than the cost in the projected operational requirements.
-These key indicators is shown in table A.VI.6.
+The variations in these key indicators is shown in table A.VI.6.

-BENEFICIARY NUMBERS AND DAILY COSTS PER BENEFICIARY, 2025 Indicator 2025 operational requirements 2025 provisional implementation plan Requirements (USD) 16.9 billion 8.8 billion Projected beneficiaries 123.4 million 98 million Daily cost per beneficiary USD 0.50 USD 0.45
+TABLE A.VI.6: VARIATIONS IN REQUIREMENTS, BENEFICIARY NUMBERS AND DAILY COSTS PER BENEFICIARY, 2025 Indicator 2025 operational requirements 2025 provisional implementation plan Requirements (USD) 16.9 billion 8.8 billion Projected beneficiaries 123.4 million 98 million Daily cost per beneficiary USD 0.50 USD 0.45

-The total operational requirements and provisional implementation plan shown here include capacity strengthening and service delivery, which do not result in direct transfers to tier 1 beneficiaries.
+^{} The total operational requirements and provisional implementation plan shown here include capacity strengthening and service delivery, which do not result in direct transfers to tier 1 beneficiaries.